 Coordinated Surveillance System to Manage Food Security Threats

-Makerere University in Uganda and North Dakota State University were developing a coordinated surveillance system that would enable the risk assessment and reduction of diseases in Uganda and the surrounding region that endanger food security, trade and human productivity.
+Makerere University in Uganda and Mississippi State University are developing a coordinated surveillance system that would enable the risk assessment and reduction of diseases in Uganda and the surrounding region that endanger food security, trade and human productivity.

 The partnership objectives include: